eclipselabs/eclipseiot-testbed-assettracking/CONTRIBUTING.md

 ### Developer Certificate of Origin

 We kindly ask that you comply with the commitments described in "Developer's Certificate of Origin 1.1", quoted at https://www.eclipse.org/legal/ECA.php.
-See the "Making your changes" section below for more details on how this works in practice.
+See the "Submitting the Changes" section below for more details on how this works in practice.

 ## How to Contribute
 The easiest way to contribute code/patches/whatever is by creating a GitHub pull request (PR).

-### Making your changes
+### Making your Changes

 * Fork the repository on GitHub
 * Create a new branch for your changes